 “

-In a time when one third of the world’s population can no longer see the Milky Way, protecting this resource is essential,” Glacier Park Superintendent Jeff Mow says.
+In a time when one third of the world’s population can no longer see the Milky Way, protecting this resource is essential,” Glacier National Park Superintendent Jeff Mow says.

 To showcase the stunning night skies, Glacier Park rangers host popular viewing events during summer at various locations.
 From just about anywhere in the park, visitors can witness thousands of stars, planets and galaxies.
 Another popular activity involves cycling or driving up Going-to-the-Sun Road at night, experiencing the spectacular view of a full moon or the meandering northern lights.